 Nole,

-Try this and let me know how you do at becoming more process oriented and letting go
+Try this and let me know how you do at becoming more process oriented and letting go of results.

 Best of Luck,